4th-earth/site-fourth-earth/site-raw/content.md

 1. Character intent; the Player describes what the Character will attempt to do.
 2. The intent is assigned an initial [Difficulty Rating](#difficulty-rating).
 3. The initial Difficulty Rating MAY be adjusted up or down.
-4. The Player MAY create a Dice Pool based on the agreed upon Difficulty Rating and rolls.
+4. The Player MAY create a Dice Pool based on the agreed upon Difficulty Rating and rolls the Dice Pool.

 Actions are resolved by answering:

-- Was the action successful?
+- Was the action successful? and
 - How was the outside world affected by the action?

-Difficulty is based on qualities of the opposing force for the given the Action.
+Difficulty is based on qualities of the opposing force for the given Action and the Character performing that Action.

 - Difficulty 0 MUST represent automatic success.
 - Difficulty Infinite MUST be impossible for the Character to achieve in the Setting.
+- Difficulty Rating MUST NOT be less than 0.
-- Difficulty SHOULD be based on the Character attempting the interaction (standing up may be difficulty 6 for an infant and difficulty 0 for an adult).
+- Difficulty SHOULD be based on the Character attempting the interaction (standing up may be Difficulty 6 for an infant and Difficulty 0 for an adult).
 - Players SHOULD be able to influence the Difficulty in one or more ways.

 <details>